Reading Time: 4 minutes

 - The Google for Jobs platform seems to be a bit buggy on occasion.
 We observed some valid queries suddenly stop showing results for some unknown reason.

 - According to this website, you may run the risk of being penalized if your closed jobs are shown as open.
 This is likely to defend against spam.

 How to Post a Listing on Google For Jobs

-Google For Jobs, at this time, seems to favor the third party websites (Simply Hired, Linkedin, Glassdoor, Indeed, and the many others out there).
+Google For Jobs, at this time, seems to favor third-party websites (something like Jooble for example).
 However, we have seen the occasional direct link to a company’s direct careers portal.

 For the former, Google seems to have already figured out how to read and extract the information from the third party sites.
 For the latter, you will need to add job listing structured data to your careers page.
 The structured data allows Google to pull in specific fields, such as the job category, location, company, salary, and more (more on this below).
 Unfortunately, this seems to be where Google For Jobs is still maturing.
 For this post, we tried to get our own Greenlane career page to rank in Google For Jobs, to no avail.